PlainsightAI/legacy-docs/start.md

 ## Creating an Account
 ----------------------------------

 You will need an account to get started with Sixgill Sense.
-From here, may start your own organization, or you may be invited to join an existing organization via email.
+You may start your own organization, or you may be invited to join an existing organization via email.

 1. Go to [sense-dashboard.sixgill.com](http://sense-dashboard.sixgill.com) and sign up for an account.
 You will be required to validate your email address.